microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSRoleAssignment.md

 ## DESCRIPTION

-The `New-EntraMSRoleAssignment` cmdlet creates a new Microsoft Entra ID role assignment.
+The `New-EntraMSRoleAssignment` cmdlet creates a new Microsoft Entra role assignment.

 ## EXAMPLES